jamii/jamii.github.com/_drafts/qnd-review-of-ppig-1989-2016.markdown

 ### 2013

+I don't know why there is only one paper listed for 2013.

 [Using meta-ethnography to synthesize research: A worked example of the relations between personality and software team processes](http://www.ppig.org/sites/default/files/2013-daSilva-Capretz-ESEM.pdf)

+Not totally clear on what meta-ethnography entails.
+Description is surprisingly similar to the research process described in How To Read A Book.

 ### 2014